Publisher’s Ethic Rules

 - Make sure the parts of the manuscript are in the correct order before ordering the citations.

-- Authors are responsible for the accuracy of cited references and precisely listed according to standard reference style of the journal (JIDH) .
+- Authors are responsible for the accuracy of cited references and are precisely listed according to the journal's standard reference style (NLM style (PubMed)).

 - Do not include citations in abstracts or author summaries.

 - References cited in figures or tables (or in their legends and footnotes) should be numbered according to the place in the text where that table or figure is first cited.

 - References Citation in text should be indicated by Arabic number(s) in square brackets in line with the text and sequentially as they appear in the text.
 All reference numbers must be before the punctuation.
 Example: '...had graduated every year [42,50].
 Saad and Ali found a different result ....'